sswam/allemande/doc/guide.md

 When your message box is empty, the <i class="bi-send"></i> **Send** button changes into the <i class="bi-hand-index-thumb"></i> **Poke** button.

-Pressing **Poke** is often used to send an AI-written image prompt (like one from Illu) directly to an AI art model (like Jily).

-It can also prompt the AIs to continue the conversation among themselves, or get the next AI to respond if you don't have anything to add.
+You can press **Poke** to make the AIs continue the conversation among themselves, or get the next AI to respond if you don't have anything to add.

 **Poke** will usually trigger an AI to respond, except when two humans have been talking most recently.
 This is subject to change.